Travel insurance pre existing conditions

 You should buy your insurance as soon as you make your travel plans and pay for any accommodation, flights or prebooked tours.

-How can I compare travel insurers that provide cover for my condition?
+How can I compare travel insurance providers that provide cover for my condition?

 Mozo’s made this easy.
-Our database includes policy information from over 50 insurers.
+Our database includes policy information from over 50 insurance providers.
 Just enter your travel plans and then when you get to the results page you can filter by existing conditions.
 This will then resort your results so that you can choose a provider that covers for that condition.
-We don’t list every single ailment so you might need to select a similar condition and then contact the insurer to see if they will cover you for your medical condition.
-Compare 50 + travel insurers.
+We don’t list every single ailment so you might need to select a similar condition and then contact the insurance company to see if they will cover you for your medical condition.
+Compare 50 + travel insurance providers.

 What if my condition can’t be covered?